Angiostrongyliasis: Epidemiology

 A. cantonensis and its vectors are endemic to Southeast Asia and the Pacific Basin.
 The infection is becoming increasingly important as globalization allows it to spread to more locations, and as more travelers encounter the parasites.
-The parasites probably travel effectively through rats traveling as stowaways on ships, and through the introduction of snail vectors outside endemic areas.
+The parasites probably travel effectively through rats traveling as stowaways on ships and through the introduction of snail vectors outside endemic areas.

 Although mostly found in Asia and the Pacific where asymptomatic infection can be as high as 88%, human cases have been reported in the Caribbean, where as much as 25% of the population may be infected.
 In the United States, cases have been reported in Hawaii, which is in the endemic area.
 The infection is now endemic in wildlife and a few human cases have also been reported in areas where the parasite was not originally endemic, such as New Orleans and Egypt.

 The disease has also arrived in Brazil, where there were 34 confirmed cases from 2006 to 2014, including one death.
 The giant African land snail, which can be a vector of the parasite, has been introduced to Brazil as an invasive species and is spreading the disease.
-There may be more undiagnosed cases, as Brazilian physicians are not familiar with the eosinophilic meningitis associated to angiostrongyliasis and misdiagnose it as bacterial or viral.
+There may be more undiagnosed cases, as Brazilian physicians are unfamiliar with eosinophilic meningitis associated with angiostrongyliasis and misdiagnose it as bacterial or viral.

-The parasite is rarely seen outside of endemic areas, and in these cases patients generally have a history of travel to an endemic area.
+The parasite is rarely seen outside of endemic areas, and in these cases, patients generally have a history of travel to an endemic area.